Admission to the College of Arts and Sciences

 For information on the ACT, contact the American College Testing Program.

 For information on TOEFL, contact the Educational Testing Service.

 For information on the IELTS, contact the International English Language Testing System.

-Freshman candidates who, after careful consideration of various college options, have decided firmly that Brandeis is their first choice, are encouraged to apply for admission under the Early Decision Plan.
+Freshman candidates who, after careful consideration of various college options, have decided firmly that Brandeis is their first choice university, are encouraged to apply for admission under the Early Decision Plan.

-All applications and supporting credentials for early decision must be received no later than November 15 for Early Decision I and no later than January 1 for Early Decision II.
-Supporting credentials should include the SAT Reasoning Test or the ACT with Writing.
+All applications and supporting credentials for early decision must be received no later than November 1 for Early Decision I and no later than January 1 for Early Decision II.
 Decisions will be mailed by December 15 for Early Decision I and by February 1 for Early Decision II.transfer applications from individuals whose current college record demonstrates the academic promise necessary to continue their scholarly pursuits at Brandeis.
 Brandeis undergraduate students, including transfer students, must spend a minimum of two years as full time matriculated Brandeis students.
 To be considered for admission, a candidate should present evidence of good standing (academically and personally) in his or her preceding colleges and sound reasons for wishing to transfer.
 The availability of financial aid for transfer students is evaluated on an annual basis.

 Selection of transfer candidates is based on applicants’ performance in both secondary school and college, faculty and dean evaluations, personal achievements, and test scores when required.